How Sleep Meditation Can Help You Achieve Your Best Rest

 Sleep meditation is similar to regular meditation in that both help you consciously disconnect from your thoughts and focus on being in the present moment.
 Both also use similar meditation tools, like body scanning, guided meditations, visualizations, and breathwork.
 The only big difference is that the end goal of sleep meditation is, well, to fall asleep (which you probably don’t want from a mid-day meditation for stress or your morning mindfulness ritual).

-The Science Behind Sleep Meditation
+The Science Behind Night Meditation

-When you drift off a night, there’s a lot more going on in your brain and body than just some wacky dreams and light snoring.
+When you drift off at night, there’s a lot more going on in your brain and body than just some wacky dreams and light snoring.
 Sleep and meditation have a deep connection and mutually affect each other.

 Brainwave Patterns